zetlen/camelspace/README.md

 });
 ```

+This is verbose and error-prone.
-But this is of course wordy and yucky.
-Camelspace takes advantage of the capitalization patterns of JavaScript variables and environment variables, and automates some of this for you.
+Camelspace takes advantage of the capitalization patterns of JavaScript
+variables and environment variables, and automates some of this for you.

 ```js
 // Get a camelcased object of all env vars beginning with `TWITTER_`.